Buzingo/CodingFocus/README.md

 1. Open `PotiMotor.ino`.
 2. Connect potentiometer and motor/driver per sketch comments.
 3. Upload and use Serial Monitor (9600) to observe values.

+Usage — 7SegmentRechner
+1. Open `7SegmentRechner.ino` in the Arduino IDE.
+2. Wire the segments and button as described in the sketch comments (check pin defines).
+3. Upload, open Serial Monitor at 9600 baud to view debug output.
+4. Use the potentiometer to choose digits; press the button to store first and second digits and to reset.

 Troubleshooting
 - "Warning: No echo received (timeout)" — check sensor wiring, power (Vcc/GND), and that nothing is blocking the sensor.